cterveen/bookrtf-7.x/README.md

 pretty standard document.
 It has been based on the HTML output of FCKEditor.

 **Currently features**
-- Basic HTML elements: p, h1, h2, h3, li, tbody, td, th, br, img
+- Basic HTML elements: p, h1, h2, h3, ul (li) ol (li), tbody (td, th), br, img
   - Images are scaled to A4 page width, png, possibly jpg/jpeg (not tested)
   - Tables are scaled to A4 page width, some adaptation in column width
   - Lists can be nested
   - Links are changed to footnotes.
-- Basic HTML markup: b u i
+- Basic HTML markup: b u i sup sub
 - CSS support for lay-out
   - Custom css files can be added to your theme directory
 - Fancy lay-out